rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 Similar to shell (bash, csh, zsh, and ksh), `awk` has derivatives with the development of history:

 * `awk`: Born in 1977 Bell Labs.
 * `nawk` (new awk): It was born in 1985 and is an updated and enhanced version of `awk`.
-It was widely used with the release of Unix System V Release 3.1 (1987).
+It was widely used with Unix System V Release 3.1 (1987).
 The old version of `awk` is called `oawk` (old awk).
 * `gawk` (GNU awk): It was written by Paul Rubin in 1986.
 The GNU Project was born in 1984.
-* `mawk`: It was written in 1996 by Mike Brennan, which is the interpreter of the `awk` programming language.
+* `mawk`: was written in 1996 by Mike Brennan, the interpreter of the awk programming language.
 * `jawk`: Implementation of `awk` in JAVA

 In the GNU/Linux operating system, the usual `awk` refers to `gawk`.
-However, some distributions use `mawk` as their default `awk`, such as Ubuntu or Debian.
+However, some distributions, such as Ubuntu or Debian, use `mawk` as their default `awk`.

 In the Rocky Linux 8.8, `awk` refers to `gawk`.